Contact us if you want an access to the press area

 THE ARTIST'S PLACE

 The first exhibition took place in 1993.
-In 2013 the Synagogue de Delme celebrated its twentieth anniversary.
+In 2018 the Synagogue de Delme celebrated its 25th anniversary.
 The past two decades have witnessed a succession of artists of all stripes.
 Each of them has made a distinctive contribution to the identity and appeal of the place, both regionally and internationally.

 But the list is long, and rich in projects that have breathed life into the place and allowed visitors to discover artists from around the world.
 Over the past twenty years, the CAC - la synagogue de Delme has shown the work of nearly 150 artists through 60 exhibitions (43 solo and 17 group).
 It has recently opened itself to outside perspectives by inviting curators (artists, independent curators or directors of partner institutions) who are involved in programming for the duration of one exhibition.
 The art centre has also organised activities outside the synagogue, including exhibitions, workshops and performances.

 As part of its production, research and prospecting mission, the Synagogue de Delme invites both internationally acclaimed artists and young newcomers, sometimes offering them their first solo exhibition in an institution, thereby supporting emerging art.